 - In most weather, roses only need to be watered once per week.

 - In hot, dry summer conditions, water your roses twice each week.

 - Rose bushes thrive when the soil is moist but not soggy.

 This beautiful flower is also not as fussy as many other types of plants.
 They require relatively little monitoring and deal well with infrequent watering.
-Really the biggest danger when it comes to watering roses is overwatering them.
+Really the biggest danger when it comes to watering roses is overwatering them and frost.

 How Do You Water Roses?